Old Etna Iron Furnace

 Backstory and Context

-Located just south of Pedro, Ohio, and east of the OH 93 junction with the Etna-Waterloo Road, the old Furnace still stands on the north side of the road and has been uncovered by the US Forest Service.
-Records for the furnace remain and show that one of its teamsters in the 1870s was Calvin Sanders.
+Located off OH 93 just south of Pedro, Ohio, and east of the OH 93 junction with the Etna-Waterloo Road, the old Furnace still stands on the north side of the road.
+Some times called Little Etna, the furnace has been uncovered by the US Forest Service.
+Some records for the furnace remain and those records show that one of the teamsters working for the furnace n the 1870s was Calvin Sanders.
 Sanders was one of the Blacks manumitted by Sampson Sanders of Cabell County in 1849.
-Calvin went to Michigan with the others, but returned to Lawrence County which was as close as he could get to Cabell County, (West) Virginia without being arrested.
-He spent the rest of his live in Lawrence County, OH.
+Calvin went to Michigan with the other manumitted slaves, but returned to Lawrence County.
+Lawrence County, Ohio was as close as he could get to Cabell County, (West) Virginia without being arrested or re-enslaved for returning to Virginia.
+He spent the rest of his life in Lawrence County, Ohio. (obituary enclosed)

 Eldridge, Carrie: An Empire for Freedom - The Manumission of Sampson Sanders Slaves